Collision Avoidance Maneuver Optimization with a Multiple-Impulse Convex Formulation: Conjunction Dynamics

 and, by substitution of the closest encounter constraint $\bvec{\Delta r}\cdot \bvec{\Delta v} = 0$, we obtain

-This map gives a Taylor approximation of how the the closest encounter time changes due to a variation of the state of the primary (due to a maneuver), an aspect that is commonly ignored in CAM design.
+This map gives a Taylor approximation for the variation in the closest encounter time due to change in the primary state (due to a maneuver), an aspect that is commonly ignored in CAM design.
 This polynomial can be inserted back in Eq. \eqref{eq:perturbedState}, obtaining

-These polynomial maps approximate the states of both objects at the different times of \gls{ca} as a result of a \gls{cam} that produces a variation of position and velocity of the primary object at $t_{CA}^*$.
+These polynomial maps approximate the states of both objects at the different times of \gls{ca} as a result of a \gls{cam} that produces a variation in position and velocity of the primary object at $t_{CA}^*$.
 Note that in Eq. \eqref{eq:perturbedStateCA} we re-introduce the \gls{ca} subscript, but we remove the asterisk, as now each perturbed solution has a different time of closest approach, determined by Eq. \eqref{eq:tcaManeuvered}.
 Similarly, the projection matrix in Eq. \eqref{eq:project} is expanded by using Eq. \eqref{eq:perturbedStateCA} for the calculation of the unit vectors, resulting in